knowm/Yank/README.md

 Ultra-Light JDBC Persistance Layer

 ## Description
 Yank is a very easy-to-use yet flexible SQL-centric persistence layer for JDBC-compatible databases build on top of org.apache.DBUtils.
 Yank is a different approach to the over-ORMing of Java persistence.
 Rather than try to abstract away the SQL underneath, Yank assumes you want low level control over the SQL queries you execute and provides a nice framework to keep your persistence layer organized.
 Yank wraps DBUtils, hiding the nitty-gritty Connection and ResultSet handling behind a straight-forward proxy class: DBProxy.
 "Query" methods execute SELECT statements and return POJOs or a List of POJOs.
 "Execute" methods execute INSERT, UPDATE, and DELETE (and other) statements.
-Recently, batch executing, column querying and scalar querying has been added.
+Recently, batch executing, column list querying and scalar querying has been added.

 Usage is very simple: define DB connectivity properties, create a DAO and POJO class, and execute queries.